treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 ```

 If you're doing object-oriented Python programming (you're making classes a whole bunch), you'll likely want to learn about `property` at some point.
-We use properties instead of getter methods and setter methods.
+**We use properties instead of getter methods and setter methods**.

 ### issubclass and isinstance